spotinst/help/src/docs/ocean/features/launch-specifications.md

 This methodology minimizes the effort of creating and maintaining multiple infrastructure configurations in a single cluster.

+There is an option to set the Ocean configuration to be a template only for other VNG's.
+This means that the default VNG will be only a template and we would not be able to launch an  instance from it as a fallback.
+In this case, you would need at least one VNG so that the cluster could scale.

+You can configure this option in the JSON view of the default VNG with the parameter `launchSpecification.useAsTemplateOnly`.
+Note that the parameter is case sensitive and cannot be used at the Ocean level of the JSON.

+In AKS, the default behaviour is that the Ocean configuration is the template.

 Ocean takes the following parameters from the default VNG unless explicitly set in a VNG.

 <details>